Sorry, we are now closed for the winter,

 After reviewing the options, it was decided to entrust the whole project to Ian Barrett a proven and well respected professional restoration expert with the project being co-ordinated by Rob Handford, who led the superb restoration of Birmingham Guy 2548.
 Accordingly the vehicle was transported by low-loader to Ian's premises in October 2013 for work to begin.

-As at June 2016 the project has cost £225,000 and as the vehicle gets closer to completion there remains some large expenditure still to be covered.
+As at July 2017 the project has cost in excess of £300,000 and as the vehicle gets closer to completion there remains some large expenditure still to be covered.
 The Museum has benefitted from some valuable legacies and whilst the Trustees are confident in getting the necessary funds together, they have launched a national appeal.

 So what's so special about OV4486?
 The petrol-engined AEC Regent chassis is an early example of the work of John Rackham, recognised as perhaps Britain's greatest bus chassis designer.
 The body is one of the first built by Metro-Cammell and is probably the oldest metal-frame double-deck body in existence.